Quantum Field Theory in Successive Rindler Spacetimes: Summary and discussion

 \section{Summary and discussion}

 We investigated the restriction to a wedge in Rindler spacetime, for which the Rindler vacuum appears thermal, and extended this analysis to the conformal vacuum associated with a sequence of wedges obtained by applying $n$ successive Rindler-like transformations to the inertial co-ordinates in Minkowski spacetime.
-The Fock space calculation using Bogoliubov transformations suggests that the vacuum of the $(n-1)th$ Rindler observer appears thermal to the nth Rindler observer.
+The Fock space calculation using Bogoliubov transformations reaffirms that the vacuum of the $(n-1)th$ Rindler observer appears thermal to the nth Rindler observer at the $t_0=0$ time slice.

 To understand the relation between different wedges from the perspective of a local observer, we examined the characteristic trajectories confined to these wedges, computed their corresponding accelerations, and analyzed the resulting horizon shifts arising from such restrictions.
 For the case $n = 2$, referred to as the \emph{Rindler--Rindler trajectory}, we found that the late-time acceleration asymptotically approaches $2g'$ when the velocity in the Rindler--Rindler plane, $dy/d\tau$, is negative, whereas for positive velocity in this plane, the late-time acceleration diverges.
 Numerical analysis further indicates that, for the general $n$-th Rindler case, the late-time acceleration asymptotically approaches a constant value for an appropriate branch of the solution.
 Additionally, we observed that the horizon experienced by a Rindler--Rindler observer is displaced from the standard Rindler horizon by an amount $1/g$, while for the general $n$-th Rindler observer, this horizon shift depends on the set of parameters $\{ g_1, g_2, \ldots, g_{n-1} \}$.